 The center of NYU is its Washington Square campus in the heart of Greenwich Village.
 One of the city's most creative and energetic communities, the Village is a historic neighborhood that has attracted generations of writers, musicians, artists, and intellectuals.

 NYU has 12 different graduate schools offering study in medicine, law, business, nursing, dentistry, social work, the arts and public service.

 There are currently 50,027 students enrolled at NYU including 25,722 undergraduates, 20,802 graduate and 3,503 professional student.

 NYU has nearly 420,000 alumni from all 50 states and 163 countries.

 NYU is also one of New York City's largest employers with more than 16,000 employees which includes the School of Medicine.
-There are 6,240 faculty at NYU overall.
+There are 5,298 full-time faculty at NYU overall.

 In addition to its Manhattan locations, the University is also formally affiliated the Polytechnic Institute of NYU in Brooklyn, the second oldest school of engineering and technology in the country, and has research facilities, notably the Nelson Institute of Environmental Medicine, in Sterling Forest, near Tuxedo, NY.

 NYU has also established itself as the first global network university, with a comprehensive liberal arts campus in Abu Dhabi -- the first to be operated abroad by a major U.S. research university -- and other sites for study and research in Accra, Ghana; Berlin, Germany; Buenos Aires, Argentina; Florence, Italy; London, England; Madrid, Spain; Paris, France; Prague, the Czech Republic; Shanghai, China; and Tel Aviv, Israel, among other locations.

 NYU offers excellent benefits and the amount varies depending on whether employees are faculty, professional, clerical or maintenance staff.
 More info about benefits can be found here.